Multiple Instance Learning

 Bag encoding algorithms to perform multiple instance classification and their corresponding results on famous MIL datasets are introduced in:

-Emel Seyma Kucukasci and Mustafa Gokce Baydogan, “Bag Encoding Strategies in Multiple Instance Learning Problems,” submitted to IEEE Transactions on Knowledge and Data Engineering, on October 5th, 2017.
+Emel Seyma Kucukasci and Mustafa Gokce Baydogan, “Bag Encoding Strategies in Multiple Instance Learning Problems,” submitted to Information Sciences, on October 30th, 2017.

 Common MIL datasets: